The Botanica Vaucluse

 Overview

-These days, a new Sydney restaurant serving up locally sourced health food, dotted with plants and millennial pink armchairs barely causes us to bat an eyelid — but The Botanica Vaucluse has taken these well-practiced trends to a new level.
-The venue not only houses a farm-to-table restaurant but a spa, on-site produce garden and soon-to-open café as well.
+There was a time (and not so long ago, either) when a Sydney restaurant serving seasonal, locally sourced produce and dotted with greenery and touches of millennial pink would barely cause us to bat an eyelid — but The Botanica Vaucluse takes these well-practised trends to a new level.

 So where exactly did they find the space for this opulent garden restaurant and spa?
-Well, it's actually part of Mark Moran Vaucluse, a luxury $115 million aged care facility on Old South Head Road.
-Not that it's anything like a traditional retirement village — the place is fancy and, in any case, the restaurant and spa have their own entrances.
+It's actually part of Mark Moran Vaucluse, a $115 million luxury aged care residence on Old South Head Road.
+Not that it feels like one — the restaurant and spa have their own entrances, while the vibe is more tropical resort than retirement retreat.

 Information